 If you've lost the password for the root account, you must reset the device to the factory default settings.
-For instructions, see .
+For instructions, see Reset to factory default settings, on page 86.

 The IP address has been changed by DHCP

 IP addresses obtained from a DHCP server are dynamic and could change.
 If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
 Identify the device using its model or serial number, or by the DNS name (if the name has been configured).